-Prof. Lowengard to Deliver Keynote on the Early History of Color Printing
+Prof. Lowengard Delivers Keynote on the Early History of Color Printing

 Dr. Sarah Lowengard, Adjunct Associate Professor in the Faculty of Humanities and Social Sciences, will deliver the keynote address at the annual conference of the American Printing History Association this month.
 The talk will take place in New York at the historic Grolier Club, North America's first and oldest club dedicated to the art of the book and works on paper.
 Prof. Lowengard, who has taught the history of science and technology courses at The Cooper Union since 2006, was invited due to her specialization in the history of printing in color, the subject of the APHA conference, entitled "Seeing Color / Printing Color."